Skip to content

 • Diagnose

-Corridor Intelligence is built for the second conversation — the one a CEO, sponsor, or country leader has after the awareness workshop is over and the operating problem is still there.
+Corridor Intelligence is built for the second conversation.
+It is the one a CEO, sponsor, or country leader has after the awareness workshop is over and the operating problem is still there.

-• · Where is decision drag actually originating?
+• · Where do decisions actually slow down?

-• · Which leadership pairs are quietly losing trust?
+• · Which leadership pairs are losing trust?

 • · What is the GCC sponsor reading that no one is naming?